< Lessons

 10. Idea generator - favors novel approaches.
 Approaches things by seeking for new ideas and openings.
 Looks at things from an original, creative standpoint with the downside of bypassing facts.
 A "thinker", best suited to jobs requiring new ideas, to content production and planning jobs.
 Creativity, product/service design.

-11. Practical viewer - attends to practical realities.
-Focuses attention on concrete things that meet the eye and doesn’t spend time in theorizing.
+11. Viewer of the practical picture - directs attention to visible practical matters.
+Focuses attention on concrete things that meet the eye and doesn't spend time in theorizing.
 Is able to simplify, "wrap up" complicated things with the downside of bypassing true complexity.
-A "doer", best suited to action-centered jobs, to practical information & educational environments.
+A "doer" and best suited to action-centered jobs, to practical information & educational environments.
 Has feet on the ground, operative/tactical sense.

-12. Big picture viewer - attends to complex wholes.
-Focuses attention on things beyond the concrete and what meet the eye.
-Delineates contexts, causes and effects of things with the downside of overtheorizing, turning simple things into complicated ones.
-A ”thinker", best suited to planning-centered jobs, theoretical information & educational environments.
-Concept design, systems intelligence, strategic sense.
+12. Viewer of the complex picture - directs attention to complex wholes.
+Focuses on things beyond the concrete and what meet the eye.
+Delineates contexts, causes and effects with the downside of over-theorizing, turning simple things into complicated ones.
+A "thinker", best suited to heavily planning-centered jobs, theoretical information and educational environments.
+Concept design, systems intelligence and strategic sense.

-13. Analytic thinker - rationality and logic.
-Comes up with rational, standard solutions which is competence in logical processes (material processes).
-In irregular processes (people processes) this may lead to mechanistic, ”by-the-book” solutions.
-Best suited to information and educational environments which involve measurement, calculation, quantities, cf. technical and natural science studies.
+13. Analytic thinker - intellect and logic.
+Comes up with rational, standard solutions which is competence particularly in logical processes (material processes).
+In irregular processes (people processes) this may lead to mechanistic, "by-the-book" solutions.
+Best suited to information and educational environments which involve measurement, calculation, quantities, cf. technical + natural science studies.
 Objectivity, graph reading, math skills.

-14. Intuitive thinker - instinct and feeling.
-Comes up with instinct driven, potentially disruptive and at best creative solutions addressing the situation's unique features which may be farfetched and work poorly in practice.
+14. Intuitive thinker - feeling and instinct.
+Comes up with instinct driven, potentially disruptive and at best creative solutions addressing the situation's unique features which may be far-fetched and work poorly in practice.
 Sense of irregular, whimsical processes (people processes).
 Best suited to information & educational environments involving interpretation and qualitative data, cf. humanities and art studies.
 Creativity, sense of nuances.

-15. Cautious decision maker - contemplates and ascertains.
-Implements things with caution and taking due time which is competence in jobs requiring judgment, research or involving critical consequences with the downside of procrastination and being late, "missing the train".
-A "thinker", best suited to jobs capitalizing on sound judgment and decision preparation and to planning-centered jobs.
-Risk awareness, ”better safe than sorry”.
+15. Cautious implementer - contemplates and ascertains.
+Implements things with caution and taking due time which is competence in jobs requiring judgment, research or involving critical consequences.
+The downside is often procrastination and being late, "missing the train".
+A "thinker", best suited to jobs requiring sound judgment, decision preparation and planning.
+Risk awareness, "better safe than sorry".

-16. Quick decision maker - quickly seizes opportunities.
-Implements things quickly and by taking risks.
+16. Risk taking implementer - quickly seizes opportunities.
+Implements things quickly, by taking risks.
 Moves quickly from one thing to another, may skip details and act hastily.
 This marks competence in competitive environments.
 A "doer", best suited to quick-tempoed, action-centered jobs which require alert responding and risk taking.
-Action orientation, gets quickly down to business, doesn’t remain sitting on things.
+Action orientation, gets quickly down to business, doesn't remain sitting on things.

 WORK ENVIRONMENT & VIEWING

-17. Proponent of order - embraces regularity.
+17. Proponent of order - favors regularity.
 Favors clear rules and expects the same from others.
-Feels good in STABLE work environments involving consistent processes and clearcut responsibilities.
+Feels good in stable work environments involving consistent processes and clear-cut responsibilities.
 Best suited to jobs requiring detection of irregularities and errors cf. financial administration and process monitoring.
-Organized and cost aware, ”walker of the narrow path”.
+Organized and cost aware, organization person, "walker of the narrow path".

-18. Proponent of variety - embraces the new and varied.
+18. Proponent of variety - favors the new and varied.
 Favors variety, scans for new terrains.
-Feels good in MOBILE work environments involving variety and surprises.
+Feels good in mobile work environments involving variety and surprises.
 Best suited to mobile and creative work.
 Adapts to situations and tolerates ambiguity, cf. expatriate jobs and creative work.
-Variety seeking can be behavioral (adventurer) or informational (creativity), ”grass is greener on the other side”.
+Variety seeking can be behavioral ("adventurer") or ideational ("artist"), a free soul, "grass is greener on the other side".

 20. Optimist - strong belief in success.
 Has a strong belief in success.
-Energetic, action spirited and carefree, cf. ”problem out of sight, out of mind”.
+Energetic, action spirited and carefree, cf. "problem out of sight, out of mind".
 Becomes excited and jumps fearlessly into new things.
-The ”glass is half full” philosophy may also lead to skipping of problems and overestimation of odds.
-Suited to many kind of jobs which call for zeal and spiritedness.
+The "glass is half full" philosophy may also lead to skipping of problems and overestimation of odds.
+Suited to many kind of jobs which call for zeal and ability to jump into new things.

-As continuation, you may request a certified career coach for a feedback session on your choices.
-You may also fill out the standardized 224 item WOPI test used in real life recruitment.
-WOPI draws a comprehensive and detailed competency portrait of you in relation to the same 20 competency figures (+ the 14 non-selected figures).
+As continuation, you may request a certified career coach for feedback on your choices.
+You may also fill out the standardized 224 item WOPI test used in recruitment.
+It gives a comprehensive coverage on the same expert figures bringing precision to the self-portrait.
+The career coach prepares a report on the test results pertaining to action, planning and problem solving, work environment and success expectancies.
+The coach also presents specifying questions concerning current/targeted educational contents, occupations or jobs.

 Close